 What happens during a neurofeedback session?

 A neurofeedback session lasts approximately one hour.
-During your session, we will ask you to sit in front of a television screen as a neurofeedback specialist attaches sensors to specific locations on your scalp.
+During your session, we will ask you to sit in front of a television screen as a technician attaches sensors to specific locations on your scalp.
 You may choose to watch any movie or television show that we have available.
 As you watch, electrodes will record the activity of your brain and the screen will dim or flicker according to these patterns.
 Your brain is thus “rewarded” when your patterns are optimal.
 Through operant conditioning, your brain “learns” to be in a more calm and focused state.
 Neurofeedback does not require active involvement on your part; we simply ask you to sit quietly and watch your show.
 After the conclusion of your session, the specialist will remove the electrodes and clean off any residue that may remain.

 Does neurofeedback involve medications or stimulation?